ultraio/docs-blockchain/docs/blockchain/contracts/nft-contract/nft-actions/mknftofr.a.experimental.md

 # mknftofr.a

-Make an offer on a given token.
+Make an offer on an Uniq.

 ## Technical Behavior

 The offer should be done at the time which is in the range of trading window of the NFT factory from which the NFT was issued.

 The action stores the offer to `nftoffer.a` table with the specified arguments.
-The new offer ID is read from `next.nftofr` table whose value field is then incremented.
+The new offer ID is read from `next.nftofr` table whose `value` field is then incremented.

 `eosio.nftram` pays RAM usage.

 The offered price will be transferred to `eosio.nftofr` account and will be kept until the offer is either accepted or cancelled.

-An account will not be able to make offers on the same NFTs that they already made.
+An account will not be able to make offers on the same Uniq that they already made.

-An account will not be able to make more offers on NFTs than `max_active_offer_per_user` of `offercfg.a`, which records the global configurations.
+An account will not be able to make more offers on Uniq than `max_active_offer_per_user` of `offercfg.a`, which records the global configurations.

 `owner` should be neither buyer nor receiver.

-`price` should be no less than min_price of `offercfg.a` and also should be no less than minimum_resell_price of the factory.
+`price` should be no less than min_price of `offercfg.a` and also should be no less than `minimum_resell_price` of the factory.

 `promoter_basis_point` should be in the range between `min_promoter_share_bp` and `max_promoter_share_bp` of `saleshrlmcfg` table configurations for resale.
 If `saleshrlmcfg` table doesn’t exist, the default range is between 250 (2.5 %) and 1000 (10 %).